Linkaynn/roc-sikuli/README.md

 # roc-sikuli
-main.ROC script for game manage (Previously written in Jython, now ported to Java)
+ROC script for game manage (Previously written in Jython, now ported to Java)